Sunday, April 17, 2016

 Lotte World has an indoor and an outdoor component to it.
 We mainly paid attention to the indoor component because it was pouring outside.

 Inside there is a giant ice skating rink and there are several floors of stores and attractions that circle that rink.
 The 3rd floor hosts the entrances to most of the roller coasters and other attractions.

 It gets really bright in here during the daytime.
-Next time I come, I'm bringing Michael and we're going to take lots of sunlit pictures!
+Next time I come, I'm bringing M and we're going to take lots of sunlit pictures!